ariavasulin/Cycle-Science/README.md

-# YouLab Landing Page
+# The You Lab Landing Page

-A premium, responsive landing page for YouLab - an AI-native college essay program that helps students discover their authentic voice through science-backed personality insights and guided self-exploration.
+A premium, responsive landing page for The You Lab - an AI-native college essay program that helps students discover their authentic voice through science-backed personality insights and guided self-exploration.

 ## Overview